cameronlab/cypose/README.md

 # Cyanosegment - Cyanobacteria Optimized Deep Cell Segmentation

 ## Description
 This script is designed to run segmentation on a cyanobacteria movie using the [Cellpose](https://github.com/MouseLand/cellpose) model.
 It reads an ND2 file, applies the specified model for segmentation, and saves the results as a TIFF stack.
-Included in this repository is our recommended model for segmentation of sp 7002, finetuned from the base cellpose model.
+Included in this repository is our recommended model for segmentation of Synechococcus sp.
+Strain PCC 7002, finetuned from the base cellpose model.
 This model is saved in the *models* folder.

 ## Installation Instructions
 To use this script, you need to have Python installed along with the following packages: *nd2reader*, *tifffile*, *argparse*, *cellpose*, *tqdm*, and *numpy*.
 You can install these using pip: